Light/Dark

 243"With knobbly knees,

-This person’s spirit is undaunted."
+this person’s spirit is undaunted."

 244"Pestered by gadflies and mosquitoes

-One should mindfully endure,
+one should mindfully endure,

-Like an elephant at the head of the battle.
+like an elephant at the head of the battle.

-245A monk alone is like Brahmā;
+245A monk alone is like the supreme Brahmā;

-A pair of monks are like devas;
+a pair of monks are like gods;

-Three are like a village;
+three are like a village;

-And more than that is a rabble."
+and more than that is a rabble."

 Sāṭimattiya